-The Centre for Health & Culture is a nonprofit organization established at the University of Alberta in 1984 to study multicultural health issues.
+The Centre for Health and Culture is a non-profit organization established at the University of Alberta to study multicultural health developments and issues.
+Grant funding is the primary vehicle for our ongoing work and direction.
+We develop programs and research projects in partnership with other health and social research-related institutions.

-The Centre for Health and Culture has adopted the World Health Organization's (WHO) philosophy statement to articulate the centre's values:
+The Centre for Health and Culture adopted the World Health Organization's (1946) longstanding philosophy statement to articulate the Centre's values:

 Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.

-- To research the relationship between culture and medicine.
+To research the relationship between culture, medicine, and health.

 Centre Staff and Research Associates

-The Centre for Health and Culture is a full-fledged member of the University community with an Advisory Board that operates under the jurisdiction of the Faculty of Medicine & Dentistry.
-The Board is comprised of members of the Academy in Arts and Medicine, representatives from the community, practitioners, and institutions.
+The Centre for Health and Culture is a member of the University of Alberta community, that operates under the jurisdiction of the Faculty of Medicine & Dentistry.